 Learn what the connection is between these three people, Bette, Ruth and Mr. X, and why both women were found after the fire in dry bathtubs with towels around their necks.
 Maybe catch sight of the mysterious man or hear the cries of Bette who reportedly is still vocally afraid of the man in Room 13.

-With Halloween just around the corner, the Mr. X tour will certainly get you into the paranormal mood!
+With Halloween just around the corner, the paranormal tour will certainly get you into the ghost mood!
 Explore the museum at night as well as during the day!
-Visit Ripley's profile page to learn more and book your tour today.

 More Ghost Tours in Town